In this article, we will cover the Ethereum platform, how to trade Ethereum, and what technology is on the Ethereum platform.

 The Difference Between Bitcoin and Ethereum

 Bitcoin is only a payment protocol.
-Users and traders can sell or buy bitcoin for purchasing goods or services, or they could trade and invest coins to get short or long-term returns.
+Users and traders can sell or buy bitcoin to purchase goods or services or trade and invest coins to get short- or long-term returns.

 Ethereum can do the same, but its potential lies in its use of smart contracts for app development.
 Though how to trade Ethereum is similar to Bitcoin.

 Bitcoin uses the proof of work mining method.
-Miners use their dedicated hardware to solve complex problems to add more blocks to the blockchain.
-This requires lots of resources, namely electricity, due to the hardware.
+Miners use their dedicated hardware to solve complex problems and add more blockchain blocks.
+It requires lots of resources, namely electricity, due to the hardware.

-They receive coins as a reward, depending on how complex the problem was.
+They receive coins as a reward, depending on the problem’s complexity.
 Many companies and individuals created mining farms to get the most out of the proof of work method.

 Ethereum, on the other hand, will soon implement the proof of stake method for mining.
 It does not require any dedicated hardware because it is virtual.
 There are validators in place of miners.
-Validators need to put up some of their Ethereum currency (ether) as a stake.
+Validators must put up some Ethereum currency (ether) as a stake.
 Accordingly, they bet on whether a block will be validated and added to the blockchain.

 When a validator bets on a valid block, they get rewarded based on the amount of ether they invested in that block.

 For now, Ethereum will mainly use proof of work, but every 100th transaction will be proof of stake.
 Validators choose which blocks to bet on, so it lowers the cost involved with adding more blocks to the chain.